-Grant of Tenure, Seeking Promotion (already tenured), or Tenure Line Promotion**

-Earlier text: Grant of Tenure, Seeking Promotion (already tenured), or Tenure Line Promotion Checklist
+Grant of Tenure, Seeking Promotion (already tenured), or Tenure Line Promotion Checklist

-Electronic documents should be submitted by your department administrator via Interfolio.
+Electronic documents should be submitted by your program administrator via Interfolio.
 Documents should be ordered and named in Interfolio as described below.

-Before you do any of the below, you must first discuss with your academic chair and confirm the appropriate appointment or promotion for you.
-If you do not know your academic chair, you may find them on the Department Chair and Admin list.
+Before you do any of the below, you must first discuss with your academic leader and confirm the appropriate appointment or promotion for you.
+If you do not know your academic leader, you may find them on the Unit Leader and Admin list.

 Table of Contents

-- Chair’s letter of support is addressed to the Chair of APT, Professor John Kraemer
+- Letter of support is addressed to the Chair of APT, Dr. Edilma Yearwood

-- Chair’s letter addresses prior experience and future plans for teaching, research, and service
+- Letter addresses prior experience and future plans for teaching, research, and service

 - Should be dated no earlier than four months before submission via Interfolio

-- The CV must be formatted using the NHS template and signed by the applicant
+- The CV must be formatted using the APT template and signed by the applicant

 - Sections that are not applicable should be indicated with N/A or deleted from the format